rusben/dam-m6/uf1nf2.md

 output.close();
 ```

-First this examples creates a OutputOutputStream connected to a FileOutputStream.
-Then the example creates a MyClass object and writes it to the ObjectOutputStream.
-Finally the example closes the ObjectOutputStream.
+First this examples creates a `OutputOutputStream` connected to a `FileOutputStream`.
+Then the example creates a `MyClass` object and writes it to the `ObjectOutputStream`.
+Finally the example closes the `ObjectOutputStream`.

-Before you can serialize and de-serialize objects the class of the object must implement java.io.Serializable.
+Before you can serialize and de-serialize objects the class of the object must implement `java.io.Serializable`.

-Using an ObjectInputStream With an ObjectOutputStream
+Using an `ObjectInputStream` with an `ObjectOutputStream`.

-I promised earlier to show you an example of using the Java ObjectInputStream with the ObjectOutputStream.
+I promised earlier to show you an example of using the Java `ObjectInputStream` with the `ObjectOutputStream`.
 Here is that example:

+FALTA EJEMPLO

-This example first creates an ObjectOutputStream connected to a FileOutputStream.
-Then it creates a Person object and writes it to the ObjectOutputStream, and then closes the ObjectOutputStream.
+This example first creates an `ObjectOutputStream` connected to a `FileOutputStream`.
+Then it creates a `Person` object and writes it to the `ObjectOutputStream`, and then closes the `ObjectOutputStream`.

-Then the example creates an ObjectInputStream connected to the same file the ObjectOutputStream was connected to.
-The example then reads in an object from the ObjectInputStream and casts it to a Person object.
-After that the ObjectInputStream is also closed, and the values read into the Person object are printed to System.out.
+Then the example creates an `ObjectInputStream` connected to the same file the `ObjectOutputStream` was connected to.
+The example then reads in an object from the `ObjectInputStream` and casts it to a `Person` object.
+After that the `ObjectInputStream` is also closed, and the values read into the `Person` object are printed to `System.out`.

 The output printed from running this example should be:

-Joan Anton
-53
+FALTA OUTPUT

 ## RandomAccessFile

-The `RandomAccessFile` class in the Java IO API allows you to move around a file and read from it or write to it as you please.
+The `RandomAccessFile` class in the `java.io` API allows you to move around a file and read from it or write to it as you please.
 You can replace existing parts of a file too.
-This is not possible with the FileInputStream or FileOutputStream.
+This is not possible with the `FileInputStream` or `FileOutputStream`.

 ### Creating a RandomAccessFile

-Before you can work with the RandomAccessFile class you must instantiate it.
+Before you can work with the `RandomAccessFile` class you must instantiate it.
 Here is how that looks:

 ```java
 RandomAccessFile file = new RandomAccessFile("c:\\data\\file.txt", "rw");